iotblackbelt/nifimodule/README.md

 Use the following settings:
 - Broker URI: ssl://&lt;nameof your edge device&gt;:8883
-- Client ID: &lt;name of your edge device&gt;/&lt;name of your module&gt;
+- Client ID: &lt;name of your edge device&gt;
-- Username: &lt;your IoT Hub&gt;.azure-devices.net/&lt;name of your edge device&gt;/&lt;name of your module&gt;/?api-version=2018-06-30
+- Username: &lt;your IoT Hub&gt;.azure-devices.net/&lt;name of your edge device&gt;/?api-version=2018-06-30
 - Password: &lt;your Iot Edge SAS token&gt; <br/>See: https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#using-the-mqtt-protocol-directly-as-a-device.
 You can use the cross-platform Azure IoT Tools for Visual Studio Code or the Device Explorer tool to quickly generate a SAS token that you can copy and paste.
-- Topic: devices/&lt;name of your edge device&gt;/modules/&lt;name of your module&gt;/messages/events/
+- Topic: devices/&lt;name of your edge device&gt;/messages/events/
 - QoS: 1
 - Retain Message: false